dudarev/cghub/cghub/docs/source/help.rst

         'State:Live': 'Some help hint for Live State' ...

-For table cells, COLUMN_HELP_HINTS keys calculates as <column name>:<cell value>.
+COLUMN_HELP_HINTS keys for table cells calculates as <column name>:<cell value>.

-Help hints for cels for columns: 'UUID', 'Upload time', 'Last modified', 'Barcode' and 'File Size' are disabled.
+Help hints for cells for columns: 'UUID', 'Upload time', 'Last modified', 'Barcode' and 'File Size' are disabled.

-In case, when help hint for specified key was not found, new record will be added to log file, for example:
+In case, when help hint for specified key was not found, a new record will be added to log file, for example:

 ::

     Disease:BLCA key is missing
     Disease Name:Lung adenocarcinoma key is missing

-This log file consist in ``logs`` folder by default.
+This log file located in logs folder by default.

 settings/logging_settings.py: